mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/access-control/index.md

 ### Groups

-You can map group and user claims made by your configured identity providers to Kommander groups by clicking the Groups tab under Global Administration / Identity providers.
+You can map group and user claims made by your configured identity providers to Kommander groups by clicking the Groups tab under Administration / Identity providers on the global-level.

 ![Identity Provider Groups](/ksphere/kommander/img/access-control-idp-groups.png)